 As shoppers look through your store, there should be a few things you ask them to do.
 Think of these as calls to action (CTAs).
 Behind each one, there is a goal you want to achieve.
 But success goes beyond just choosing the right ones.

 For your CTAs to be effective, they have to be housed by the right theme.
-Their look and positioning on pages is important.
+Their look and positioning on pages are important.
 Try a theme that gives you flexibility in designing these parts.